woossi0/suite/docs/usermanual/source/cartography/ysld/reference/scale.rst

      - Default value
    * - ``min``
      - No
-     - The minimum scale for which the rule will be applied.
+     - The minimum scale (inclusive) for which the rule will be applied.
 Value is a number.
      - ``0``
    * - ``max``
      - No
-     - The minimum scale for which the rule will be applied.
+     - The minimum scale (exclusive) for which the rule will be applied.
 Value is a number.
      - ``infinite``

 .. note:: It is not possible to use an expression for the scale min and max values.
 Values must be explicit numbers.